zhengfangyu/zhengfangyu.github.io/_pages/about.md

 I received Bachelor’s Degree from the University of Science and Technology of China (USTC) and received Ph.D. from the University of Chinese Acadamy of Sciences (UCAS).

 My research interests lie in the general area of cryptography and security, particularly in applied cryptography, cryptographic engineering, cryptographic testing and evaluation, as well as high-performance cryptographic computing.
-My publications include CCS, HPCA, CHES, ACSAC, ESORICS, IPDPS, ICPP, TIFS, TC, etc.
+My publications include CCS, HPCA, CHES, ACSAC, ESORICS, IPDPS, ICPP, TIFS, TC, TPDS, etc.

 My job focuses on **applying cryptography in reality**.
 Parts of my achievements include:
 * High-performance cryptographic servers (20Mops+ of digital signature and FIPS 140 certificated).